Step 1: Register an account

-Once you click Install a new page will open, the structure of which will vary depending on the payment method chosen.
+Once you have installed the payment channel, click on Open and a new page will open, the structure of which will vary depending on the payment method chosen.

 With the payment methods credit card, direct debit, Sofortüberweisung and Paypal just click the Connect button and you will be forwarded to the respective payment provider.
 There you connect your existing account or create a new one.